Toggle: English / Spanish

 - Numbness and tingling in the hands and feet

 - Treatment involves a shot of vitamin B12 once a month.
-Persons with severely low levels of B12 may need more shots in the beginning.
+People with severely low levels of B12 may need more shots in the beginning.

 - A certain type of vitamin B12 may be given through the nose.